timforst/ltct-scramble-generator/README.md

 ./generate_scrambles <target> <twist (defaults to no twist, so just parity)> <number_of_scrambles (defaults to 10)>
 ```

-`target` and `twist` use the speffz numbering convention starting with 0, e.g. UBL and UB (A) would be 0, BRD and BR (T) would be 19.
+`target` and `twist` use the speffz letter scheme with capital letters.
 The corner twist is defined by the position of the U/D sticker.